TheSirati97/telegrambot-japi/README.md

 # TelegramBot JavaAPI

 Hey guys, i am sirati97 and I am a github noob.
 I normally only have private repos on BitBucket.
 I made this fork because [marzn's Telegram Bot Api](https://github.com/marzn/telegrambot-japi) only allows you to run one telegram bot per java classloader (or program in normal environment).
-(WIP)

 If you have any question feel free to contact me via [Telegram](http://telegram.me/thesirati97).